How Traders Identify and Trade Bull and Bear Flag Patterns

 Bull Flag Pattern vs Bear Flag: Trading Examples

-Any pattern on a live chart differs from ideal tutorial pictures.
+Any bullish or bearish flag chart pattern on a live chart differs from ideal tutorial pictures.
 Let’s consider how the formations may look in a real market.

 Bull Flag

-The chart above shows the bull flag on an hourly chart of the EUR/USD pair.
+The chart above shows the bullish flag pattern breakout on an hourly chart of the EUR/USD pair.
 A trader could open a buy position after the breakout candlestick (1) or the second candlestick after the breakout (2).
 The second candle is bullish and long, which could confirm a trend continuation.

 A take-profit target would equal the flagpole length (3) and would be measured from the upper trendline.
 A stop-loss level could be calculated based on the risk-reward ratio.
 As the trend is solid but not in place for a prolonged period, a higher ratio of 1:3 would work better.
 Also, a trader could place the stop-loss level just below the lower trendline (4).